krisk0/razin/README.rst

   a) A subroutine to calculate HNF of a matrice whose determinant is small in absolute value;
   b) PLU decomposition and inversion of a matrice modulo 2^64;
   c) Inversion of an integer upper-triangular matrice with small determinant and positive diagonal;
-  c) Python binding to some methods of FLINT, called flint_sage;
+  d) Python binding to some methods of FLINT, called flint_sage;
   e) A subroutine to count an integer matrice determinant.

 Where are the files?